 - Follow state and local laws and ordinances while operating your mobile food business.
 Here is the full list of state, county, and city laws and ordinances about mobile food vending:

-- Use the appropriate permit for your operation, whether restricted or unrestricted.
+- Use the appropriate permitopen_in_new for your operation, whether restricted or unrestricted.

 - Temporary event permits cannot be used in place of mobile food vendor permits without Austin Public Health’s permission.